lordfeck/last.played/README.md

 ## Installing on Linux
 `make install` should take care of that.
 It will copy and enable the service, as well as creating a blank logfile.
 It assumes you have a user `www-data` who will be granted privileges to run the script.

+Reminder: you'll need to specify the `LASTFM_API_KEY` in the user's environment.
+You may wish to modify the systemd unitfile to achieve this.